-As discussed in Parts 1: Stress & Anxiety, and Part 2: Hormonal Cycles, hEDS management requires addressing more than musculoskeletal pain and subluxations/dislocations.
+As discussed in Parts 1: Stress & Anxiety, and Part 2: Hormonal Cycles, hEDS and HSD management requires addressing more than musculoskeletal pain and subluxations/dislocations.
 Being that it is a connective tissue disorder, the altered collagen structure can affect all bodily systems including organs.
 The gastrointestinal system (GI) is one of the most under-reported of these systems due to chronic fatigue and pain elsewhere being primary life-limiting complaints.

 Currently, there is no singular mechanism to determine the cause or development of symptoms in each individual and evidence-based guidelines are not (yet) available as there is widespread variability among patients.
 However, GI problems are becoming largely recognized as being a key issue within all types of EDS, affecting some 48-72% of patients, so it behoves patients & caregivers alike to turn some attention to addressing this important structure.
 Recognizing the digestive system's impact on the body from tissue health to pain management and fatigue can lead to better overall function and quality of life.

 hEDS and HSD are associated with a litany of digestive problems, including but not limited to: Functional Dyspepsia, Irritable Bowel Syndrome (IBS), Celiac, Mast Cell Activation Syndrome, chronic diarrhea/constipation, gut dysmotility, delayed stomach emptying, acid reflux, chronic bloating, nausea, and food intolerances, to unfortunately only name a few.